For Students in the College

 The Center for Excellence in Teaching and Learning (CETL) offers a variety of disability services for undergraduates and graduate students in Arts, Sciences & Engineering.
 These services aim to provide an inclusive experience and equal access to academic content and program requirements.
 Our approach relies on collaboration among students, CETL staff, and instructors.
-Students are invited to make an appointment to meet with a disability support coordinator to get acquainted and talk about classroom accommodations.
 CETL also provides transition support and self-advocacy skill development.

 Deciding to Disclose

-Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with their Disability Support Coordinator.
-The Disability Support Coordinator will treat such conversations confidentially to the maximum extent possible.
-A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so.
+Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with an access coordinator.
+The access coordinator will treat such conversations confidentially to the maximum extent possible.
+A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so either through individual interview or submitting the Student Information Form.
+Students are encouraged to meet with an access coordinator early in the semester to become acquainted and talk about classroom accommodations.
+However, we welcome requests to discuss accommodations at any time.
+To schedule an appointment, visit our office in Dewey Hall, Room 1-154 or email email@example.com with the Student Information Form and professionally prepared documentation, and our staff will arrange a meeting with the appropriate access coordinator.

 Arrangements for Accommodations

-Our Disability Support Coordinators will consider a wide variety of factors, including the nature of the disability and its effect on the student, the documentation provided, evidence of past accommodations that the student has received, and other relevant facts.
-If accommodations are to be provided, students should meet with the Disability Support Coordinator to review the information included in their personal accommodation letter which lists the student’s in-class accommodations.
-After you submit your documentation to the Center for Excellence in Teaching and Learning, we will review your paperwork within 2 weeks.
+Our access coordinators will consider a wide variety of factors, including the nature of the disability and its effect on the student, the documentation provided, evidence of past accommodations that the student has received, and other relevant facts.
+If accommodations are to be provided, students should meet with the access coordinator to review the information included in their personal accommodation letter which lists the student’s in-class accommodations.

 The Center for Excellence in Teaching and Learning offers a variety of services for undergraduate and graduate students with disabilities in Arts, Sciences and Engineering.
 These services may include, but are not limited to: